THE HEALTH AND SAFETY of our campers, staff, and volunteers has always been a top priority.

 - informs us if any contact occurs with someone that has tested positive.

 It is our goal to partner and work together with parents to determine if our program is suitable for your child prior to their enrollment.
 When your child is reserved a slot to attend, you are reserving space, time, meals, supplies, and staffing whether or not your camper attends the program.

 We will remain nimble and responsive to ever-evolving state and local standards and protocols, and plan to be able to adapt accordingly.
 If, however, camp is unable to open due to government regulations you will receive a full refund.
 Should Camp Encourage make the decision to dismiss a camper early due to COVID-19 related concerns, we will communicate with the family and make appropriate prorated refunds.
-If you register for camp and decide to cancel after our the designated deadlines and the changes outlined above do not apply, our normal cancellation policies apply:
+If you register for camp and decide to cancel after our the designated deadlines and the changes outlined above do not apply, our normal cancellation policies apply (found HERE).

-Should you have any questions about camp in 2021, please reach out.
+Should you have any questions about camp in 2022, please reach out.
 We are here to talk through any questions or concerns you have.
 Call us at 816.830.7171 or email our Program Coordinator at firstname.lastname@example.org.

 Thank you for trusting in us and for your patience as we continue to navigate through the lingering pandemic.